 “Broken bones heal faster than broken spirits.”

-Here is how an emotionally abusive partner could behave with you:
+Here is how an emotionally abusive partner could behave with you (2):

-- Emotional abusers manipulate and control you They constantly argue and humiliate you in front of others.
+- Emotional abusers manipulate and control you.
+They constantly bring humiliation upon you in front of others.

 - They criticize you for whatever you do and judge you.
 And if you are hurt, they might pass it off as a joke.

-- They are always sarcastic in their remarks and make you feel bad about yourself.
+- They are often sarcastic in their remarks and make you feel bad about yourself.
 They never miss a chance to point out your mistakes and weaknesses.

-- They are jealous of you having good friends, and try to isolate you from your friends and family.
+- They are jealous of you having good friends, and try to coerce you into isolation from your friends and family.

 - They envy your dreams and aspirations, and want to control every aspect in your life.
 When you discuss your achievements, they put you down and belittle you.